3mdeb/news-and-ideas/blog/content/post/2020-03-24-trenchboot-nlnet-introduction.md

 Our goal is twofold:
 1. Implement DRTM with TrenchBoot for AMD processors.
-2. Create test environment with test suites for users.
+2. Create a test environment with test suites for the community.

 Above issues will be described later.
 Both, as already mentioned, will be fully open-source and available for everybody.
-Solution, which we provide will be intended for AMD processors because it doesn't include any closed components.
+Solution, which we provide will be intended for AMD processors because it doesn't include any closed software components.
+To do something similar on Intel processors, components called ACM (Authenticated Code Module) are required.
+More precisely, first is ACM SINIT which be downloaded from Intel website, but is not redistributable.
+Second is ACM BIOS which can be obtained only as OEM under CNDA with Intel.
+Hence, it denies open-source idea.
+Also, ACMs are different for every CPU and must be individually requested from Intel.
+Moreover, being delivered in a binary form, there is no way to audit its code.
+In summary, there are many more problems with Intel than with AMD.

 Now, let me briefly discuss each goal, so you can better understand the project.
 Of course, we won't focus on details and all requirements now.
 Those will be